shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 about differential forms, `I loved the excellent video serie by Michael Penn
 <https://youtube.com/playlist?list=PL22w63XsKjqzQZtDZO_9s2HEMRJnaOTX7&si=4dDrAZ-oKa1rI7B8>`_.

-The pivotal aspects this study lie in three articles:
+The pivotal aspects the present study lie in three articles:

 * :ref:`Rotations in Minkowski Space`.
 * :ref:`The Exterior Derivative of Rotations in Spacetime`
 * :ref:`Maxwell's Equations via Differential Forms`

-In the first article, differential forms are presented as a simple yet powerfull concept for representing rotations and generalizing them to four-dimensional Minkowski spacetime.
-The connection to regular matrix multiplication is explained, along with its relation to the Lie algebra of the Lorentz group :math:`\mathfrak{so}(1,3)`.
+In the first article, differential forms are presented as a simple yet powerfull concept for representing rotations, and generalize to four-dimensional Minkowski spacetime.
+The connection to *standard* rotation matrices is laid plain, along with the relation to the Lie algebra of the Lorentz group :math:`\mathfrak{so}(1,3)`.
 The second article explores how to perform a twist in spacetime, essentially applying a derivation operator to a rotation.
 There, the exterior derivative of rotations in spacetime is systematically analyzed.
-The final article links the exterior derivative of rotations to Maxwell's equations by identification, revealing that we are dealing with a twist in spacetime.
+The final article links the exterior derivative of rotations to Maxwell's equations by identification, revealing that we are dealing with a twist, or to be more precise torque, in Minkowski spacetime.
 This provides a comprehensive and coherent demonstration of how Maxwell's equations emerge from the framework of differential forms and electromagnetism is reduced to a single equation.

 This serie was originally envisioned as a collection of short, standalone articles.
 However, it has expanded beyond my initial expectation and evolved